Community Service 2021

 East Grinstead & District Lions Club In conjunction with PCaSO, are again sponsoring and arranging a FREE PSA test on 27th November 2021 for Men between the age of 45 to 80.
-Note: If you are at special risk – have a family history of prostate cancer or are of African-Caribbean descent, we will test from age 40.
+Note: If you are at special risk – have a family history of prostate cancer or are of African-Caribbean descent, we will test from age 45.
 We do not encourage men over 80 to be tested, unless clear symptoms are present.
-For further advice phone 0845 650 2555.
-The event will be held at: the Meridian Hall, East Court Mansion, College Lane, East Grinstead, West Sussex.
+The event was held at: the Meridian Hall, East Court Mansion, College Lane, East Grinstead, West Sussex.
 RH19 3LT

 |Emergency Defibrillators||Click here for a list of Defibrillators in East Grinstead|